What's the best cheap tablet for Android? I tested over 50 devices and here are my results

 Reasons to avoid

-We're big fans of the Onyx lineup of E Ink tablets, especially considering that many of them now ship with Android.
-The Boox Palma is no exception, meaning that you don't have to choose where to buy (or rent) your next book from.
-Whether your current e-library is housed within the confines of Amazon's Kindle ecosystem or Google Play Books, just download the appropriate app and get to reading!
+We're big fans of Boox's lineup of E Ink tablets, especially considering that many of them now ship with Android.
+The Boox Palma 2 is no exception, meaning that you don't have to choose where to buy (or rent) your next book from.
+Whether your e-library is housed within the confines of Amazon's Kindle ecosystem or Google Play Books, just download the appropriate app and get to reading!

-Something else to keep in mind is that while it looks and acts like an E Ink smartphone, you won't be able to replace your current phone with the Palma.
-That's because Onyx did not include a SIM card tray, but frankly, it's not a surprising omission.
+Something else to keep in mind is that while it does look and act like an E-Ink smartphone, you won't be able to replace your smartphone with the Boox Palma 2.
+That's because Boox didn't include a SIM card tray.
+Frankly, it's not a surprising omission.

 Compare specs